Tellez, Blue Jays thump Red Sox | Sports-Games

 Mitch Moreland hit a solo home run for the Red Sox.
 Boston's Alex Verdugo was 0-for-4 to end a 14-game hit streak.
 Rookie right-hander Julian Merryweather allowed one hit and struck out three in two scoreless innings as Toronto's starter.

 Right-hander Shun Yamaguchi (1-2) allowed one run, two hits and two walks with two strikeouts in four innings to earn the win.
-Right-hander Colten Brewer (0-2) allowed Grichuk's eighth homer with one out in the first and the fifth homer this season by Tellez to lead off the bottom of the second.
+Right-hander Colten Brewer (0-2) allowed Grichuk's eighth homer with one out in the first and both home runs from Tellez, who now has six.

 Moreland hit his eighth homer with two out in the fourth against Yamaguchi as a light rain fell.
 Guerrero extended his hit streak to nine games with a leadoff double in the fourth and Tellez followed with his sixth homer for a 4-1 lead.

-It was the second two-homer game of his career and the second against the Red Sox.
+It was the second two-homer game of Tellez's career and the second against the Red Sox.
 Tellez has nine career homers against Boston.
-Brewer, who allowed five hits and four runs with four strikeouts, walked Santiago Espinal with two out in the fourth and was replaced by Ryan Weber.
+Brewer, who allowed five hits and four runs with four strikeouts, walked Santiago Espinal with two outs in the fourth and was replaced by Ryan Weber.

 Rafael Dolis pitched around a walk in the top of the seventh for Toronto.
 Espinal led off the bottom of the seventh with a single against Weber, took third on Cavan Biggio's single and scored on Grichuk's single.
 Biggio has reached base safely in 19 straight games.